electronick1/stairs_doc/source/index.html.md

     redis.set(json.dumps(data))
 ```

-Consumer - it's a set of components for writing/saving your data to any type of store or change the global state of your system.
+The consumer is a set of components for writing/saving your data to any type of store or for changing the global state of your system.

-You are free to write/save your data inside Flow component, but consumer it's not only about saving - it's a way to accumulate all
+You are free to write/save your data inside the Flow component, but the consumer is not only about saving.
+It is also a way to accumulate all
-data to one place, and stairs has 3 types of consumers:
+data to one place, and Stairs has 3 types of consumers:

-- "simple consumer" - just a simple function which should not return any data.
-Useful for saving data to data store.
+- "a simple consumer" is a simple function which should not return any data.
+It's useful for saving data to the data store.
-- "standalone_consumer" - function which could be called as a separate process.
-Useful for writing data to a file or accumulating it inside one process for something.
+- "standalone_consumer" is a function which can be called as a separate process.
+It's useful for writing data to a file or for accumulating them inside one process.
-- "consumer_iter" - function which yields data from the pipeline.
-Useful when you want to train the neural network and needs data generator.
+- "consumer_iter" is a function which yields data from the pipeline.
+It's useful when you want to train the neural network.
+It also needs data generator.

-Here on the right example of "simple consumer" ->
+Here, on the right, is an example of "a simple consumer" ->
 <br><br>